Skulduggery Pleasant: Overview

+Phase I novels

-Skulduggery Pleasant
+Skulduggery Pleasant (2007)

 Stephanie Edgley's uncle died leaving her a fortune including his mansion.
 While staying there, she was attacked by a strange man and was rescued by Skulduggery Pleasant, a mysterious skeleton mage.
 Together with Ghastly Bespoke, China Sorrows, and Tanith Low, Stephanie and Skulduggery tried to stop a plot for world domination of Serpine, an evil sorcerer.
 Serpine wanted to rule the world with the Scepter of the Ancients, a weapon used to defeat the tyrannical gods called the Faceless Ones.
 Serpine was the murderer of Skulduggery and his family in a war four hundred years ago.
 But Skulduggery returned from death mysteriously as a living skeleton.